 Meier Dettelbacher was married to Jette, née Sontheimer, and the couple had ten children.
-Only one, their son Max, followed the example of his uncles and aunts and emigrated to USA.
+Only one, their son Max, followed his uncles and aunts through emigration to the USA.
 Another son, Sigmund, will carry on the profession of his father and, as a master butcher, will be instrumental in the founding of the Goppingen butchers guild.
 Two boys and eight girls are the descendants of Jette and Meier, but only three of them will also have descendants of their own.

 Frida: Organizer and Hostess

 Daughter Frida (Frida) was one of their children who remained unmarried and childless.
 She is born as the third-youngest child of the couple on June 13, 1868, in Goppingen.
 Not much is known about her life.
 However, a short notation in Rabbi Aron Tänzer's book 'The Jews in Jebenhausen and Goppingen' gives a hint of a small 'cultural revolution' in Jewish Goppingen in which she participated.
 Tänzer writes:

 “People who served as organists in the former prayer room and the synagogue:

 1870 – 1882 M. Grunewald